guilbeeg/enablement-interview/slide7.md

 - Terraform automates infrastructure deployment and updates, while Packer manages the provisioning of instances from stable images, ensuring buggy software does not get deployed.

-- HashiCorps approach is Vendor & Technology agnostic providing the flexebility to other cloud providers and services, ensuring consistency and efficiency.
+- HashiCorps approach is Vendor & Technology agnostic providing the flexibility to other cloud providers and services, ensuring consistency and efficiency.

 ???